explorer436/cdk-workshop-repo/README.md

     4. IDE for your programming language
     5. AWS CDK Toolkit
        To install AWS CDK Toolkit globally using Node Package Manager : npm install -g aws-cdk

+## TODO

+Set up directions for working with AWS SAM in local machines.